Best Yoga Apps For All Levels – My Favorite Effective Yoga & Workout Apps For Android & iPhone

 Best yoga apps for weight loss

-So if weight loss is your goal I would recommend checking out the Alo Moves app (use code THEYOGATIQUE25 for 25% off).
-I recommend them because they have a large selection of high-intensity yoga classes that will certainly melt those calories away.
+So if weight loss is your goal, I would recommend checking out the Alo Moves app (use code THEYOGATIQUE25 for 25% off).
+I recommend Alo because they have a large selection of high-intensity yoga classes that will certainly melt those calories away.

 Jump into Ashley Galvin's collection of Vinyasa yoga classes and watch your body transform (I'm not kidding).
 Ashley's Hatha/Vinyasa classes are full-length (60 minute) classes, for the most part, and they include a lot of strong poses (think A LOT of planks) and tricky but fun transitions.